 We had a number of ‘discussions’ while packing for this adventure about what to bring and what to leave behind, one of those revolved around towels.
-Sarah was determined to bring a massive bath towel while I thought it was a bit waste of space and weight.
-Needless to say I lost this argument.
+Sarah was determined to bring a massive bath towel while I thought it was a bit of waste of space and weight.
+Needless to say, I lost this argument.
 We had both heard that bath towels in Korea were a bit different to at home and Sarah wasn’t taking any chances.

 The towels are tiny, not much bigger than a glorified hand towel.